ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 - `update-pv`: An Update Stream service, which provides the incremental update service for the `endpoint-cost-pv` service.

-Below is the Information Resource Directory of the example ALTO Server.
+Below is the Information Resource Directory of the example ALTO server.
 To enable the Path Vector extension, the `path-vector` cost type ({{cost-type-spec}}) is defined in the `cost-types` of the `meta` field, and is included in the `cost-type-names` of resources `filetered-cost-map-pv` and